-- a) Philosophy of Personal Appearance A student's personal appearance presents an image of our school to the community, and has an impact on his/her attitude as well as behaviour, and thus the learning process.
+Philosophy of Personal Appearance - A student's personal appearance presents an image of our school to the community, and has an impact on his/her attitude as well as behavior, and thus the learning process.
 Respect for both the individual and school is manifested by an attitude of 'dressing up' for school.
 Students are to dress with a sense of decorum befitting an academic environment.
 The dress code is based on modesty, neatness, cleanliness, good taste and safety.

+Uniform (General)

-Parents/guardians are requested to put their child's name on all uniform items and other possessions. - b) Uniform (General Regulations) Students are expected to arrive and depart from school in full uniform, unless specific permission is given not to wear the uniform (e.g. S.T.A. extra-curricular activities).
-Students out of uniform must submit an explanatory note from their parent/guardian to the office before the first period.
+- Students are expected to arrive and depart from school in full uniform, unless specific permission is given not to wear the uniform (e.g. PHE is first block of the day and extra-curricular activities). - Students out of uniform must submit an explanatory note from their parent/guardian to the office before the first block.
 Uniform Slips will be issued for one day only.
 Students who do not have a parental note may be sent home to change and must report to the office upon their return.
-Any class time missed will be made up after school.
-At no time will body piercing or tattoos and coloured or patterned T-shirts under S.T.A. shirt or blouse be tolerated at school and/or at school sponsored events throughout the calendar year (12 months).
-The administration reserves the right to confiscate any article of clothing contrary to the dress code.
-School sweaters are to be worn at special events such as Masses at the discretion of school administration.
-If dress code violations are frequent, the student may be asked to withdraw from the school.
+Students may be required to make up any class time missed. - Students are not to wear coloured or patterned T-shirts and/or undergarments under the STA white shirt or blouse at school or at school sponsored events where students are required to be in uniform. - The administration reserves the right to confiscate any article of clothing contrary to the dress code or provide an alternative garment.
+Students may be required to go home and change into their uniform. - Parents/guardians are requested to put their child's name on all uniform items and other possessions.

+School Uniform (Specific)

-c) School Uniform (Specifics) - Male Students
+Male Students

-- Red S.T.A.
-Sweater (Grade 12 black)

-- Grey Pants and Grey Socks (Grade 12 black socks)

-- White S.T.A.
-Shirt (Short or Long Sleeves) Plain white undershirts only

-- Black STA Tie (only permissible option)

-- Black Leather Dress Shoes No boots
+- Red STA Sweater or Cardigan (grade 12 black) - Grey Slacks and Grey Socks (grade 12 black socks) - White, tucked in, STA Shirt (short or long sleeves) plain white/neutral undershirts only - STA Tie (only permissible option) - Black Leather Dress Shoes no boots